evernym/react-native-white-label-app/docs/Build-Android.md

 **Note**: Automatic configuration works only for Unix like OS.

-1. Add the following command to your `scripts` section of your app `package.json`:
+1. Add the following command to your `scripts` section of your app `package.json` (use `configure-android-mac.sh` script if you are on MacOS):

     ```json
       "scripts": {
         ...
-        "evernym-sdk:configure-android": "./node_modules/@dev/react-native-evernym-sdk/configure-android.sh"
+        "evernym-sdk:configure-android": "./node_modules/@dev/react-native-evernym-sdk/files/android/configure-android.sh"
       },
     ```